datakurre/automation-playground/docs/playground/index.md

 :align: left
 ```

-The playground, when run at Google Computing Engine, serves the folder at Public-folder shortcut at https://ipv4-address/pub/ to make it easier to export your work from the playground.
+The playground, when run at Google Compute Engine, serves the Public-folder shortcut at https://[ipv4-address]/pub/ to make it easier to export your work from the playground.
 Simply drag files here and they become downloadable to your local machine.

 ```{rst-class} clear-both
 ```